-This tab is for creating barriers, which are actors Volumator uses to constrain and compartmentalise discete areas in a map.
+This tab is for creating barriers, which are actors Volumator uses to create fake geometry to constrain and compartmentalise discrete areas in a map.

 For example, a large room may be connected to an open corridor and it's necessary for the room and corridor to have two different volumes.
-By adding a barrier we can separate the two areas.
+By adding a barrier between them we create a fake wall that will separate the two areas.
+Then when Volumator runs it will easily be able to create two separate volumes with no impact to the rest of your game.

 There are three types of barrier actor: